Yleisradio/yle-uutiset/finnish-parliament-emails/README.md

-This Python script can be used to fetch Finnish parliament member's emails.
+This Python script can be used to fetch Finnish parliament member's email addresses.

 ## Author